sapori-saperi

 • Mediaeval monastery, hermitage and pharmacy of Camaldoli

-• Art restoration studio, Arezzo
+• Art and tapestry restoration studio, Arezzo

 • Many mediaeval and Renaissance villages